-Executive producer Sanjay Singhal tells media consultant Donna Taberer about making the types of factual TV shows that keep production management awake at night.
+Executive producer Sanjay Singhal talks about making factual TV shows that keep production management awake at night.

 Executive producer Sanjay Singhal specialises in making the types of factual TV shows that keep production management awake at night and health and safety in a constant sweat.
 Whether he's deliberately crash landing a 170-seat Boeing 727 (The Plane Crash) or building a terraced house in the middle of a Namibian tribal village (The British Tribe Next Door), Sanjay and his teams have made some of the standout and most talked-about shows on television.